 - 1 tablespoon honey (for fresh cranberries)

-- 1/4 cup dried orange segments (or 2 tbsp candied orange peel, 30 g)
+- ¼ cup dried orange segments (or 2 tablespoon candied orange peel)

 - 2 teaspoons baking powder